About Our Wastewater System

 During this time, you may notice a temporary drop in water pressure or a discolouration.
 To correct problems with milky water, open the cold tap slightly to bleed air from the water lines.
 If you experience problems with dirty water, turn on an outside tap and let it run until the water clears.
 There should be no interruption of regular service.

-Review the Sanitary Sewer and Storm Drain Bylaw No. 2601, 2013 to learn about:
+Review the Sanitary Sewer and Drainage Bylaw No. 2890, 2021 to learn about:

 - fees and charges;